apache/flink/docs/ops/deployment/aws.md

 This registers `S3AFileSystem` as the default FileSystem for URIs with the `s3a://` scheme.

-#### `NativeS3FileSystem`
+##### `NativeS3FileSystem`

-This file system is limited to files up to 5GB in size and it does not work IAM roles (see [Configure Access Credential](#configure-access-credentials)), meaning that you have to manually configure your AWS credentials in the Hadoop config file.
+This file system is limited to files up to 5GB in size and it does not work with IAM roles (see [Configure Access Credentials](#configure-access-credentials-1)), meaning that you have to manually configure your AWS credentials in the Hadoop config file.

 You need to point Flink to a valid Hadoop configuration, which contains the following property in `core-site.xml`: